Left SR uprising: Background

 The revolt was led by the Left Socialist-Revolutionaries in Moscow.

 Previously, the Socialist Revolutionary Party had supported the continuation of the war by the Provisional Government after the February Revolution of 1917.
 The Bolshevik Party came to power in November 1917 through the simultaneous election in the soviets and an organized uprising supported by military mutiny.
 Several of the main reasons the population supported the Bolsheviks were to end the war and have a social revolution, exemplified by the slogan "Peace, Land, Bread".
 The Bolsheviks invited left SRs and Martov's Menshevik Internationalists to join the government.
-Left SRs split from the main SR party and joined the Bolshevik coalition government, supporting the Bolsheviks immediate enactment of the Socialist Revolutionary Party's land redistribution program.
-The Left SRs were given four Commissar positions and held high posts within the Cheka.
+Left SRs split from the main SR party and joined the Bolshevik coalition government, supporting the immediate enactment of the Socialist Revolutionary Party's land redistribution program.
+The Left SRs were given four Commissar positions and high posts within the Cheka, and their leader Maria Spiridonova was appointed head of the Peasant Section of the Central Executive Committee of the All-Russian Soviet of Workers', Peasants', and Soldiers' Deputies (VTsIK), making her nominally a chief official over peasant affairs.
 The Left SRs still diverged with the Bolsheviks on the issue of the war and were dismayed that the Treaty of Brest-Litovsk gave up large amounts of territory in Eastern Europe to the Central Powers.
 With the treaty, the Left SRs considered that the opportunity to spread the revolution throughout Europe had been lost.
 They left the Council of People's Commissars in protest in March 1918 and at the 4th Congress of Soviets they voted against the treaty.
 Although they continued to work in the Cheka, which played a decisive role in rebellion.
 Left Social Revolutionaries remained on the boards of the People's Commissars, the military department, various committees, commissions, and councils.